 looking forward to it.

+9/14/14.
 Just wrapped up a great week as

 the pleasure of working with the world-class musicians of The Calyx

 Trio, and gave two lectures (one on "Visual Music," one on my music) and

 Design and School of Music.